asutherland/aframe-buildling/docs/LAYOUT.md

 #### 6: Floor and Ceiling Linkage (Hacks) ####

-Although sloped rooves are cool, they're also not trivial.
+Although sloped roofs are cool, they're also not trivial.
 For now we do the simplest thing which is that we generate floor and ceiling slabs for every building floor.
 The mechanism is similar to wall generation.
 For all faces we generate geometry connecting the ceiling curve to the "enclosed" portions of